Salamanca – Estadio Municipal Reina Sofía

 Estadio Reina Sofía pictured in 2022

 The decision was met with some resistance, with some asking why public funds were being used to rebuild a stadium when, in reality, there were two solutions in the north of the city at the Helmántico complex.
 However, the project gained momentum when another local club, Real Monterrey CF, agreed to share the facility with Unionistas.
-At a cost of €1.5m, the renovation saw the addition of three covered stands, which raised the capacity to 4,895.
+At a cost of €1.5m, the renovation saw the addition of three covered stands, raising the capacity to 4,895.
 New floodlights, an artificial surface and new changing & media facilities were also added.
 The COVID-19 pandemic delayed the project, but eventually, Unionistas played their first match at the Estadio Reina Sofía on 26 September 2020.
 Fate dictated that the first opponents at the new stadium would be Unionistas’ first-ever opponents, UD Santa Marta.
 On 18 January 2024, Unionistas hosted FC Barcelona in the Copa del Rey.
 Whilst the Catalans won the tie 1-3, a new attendance record of 6,246 was set at the Estadio Reina Sofía, thanks to the addition of temporary seating.

 At the end of the day, football is nothing without fans.